-A crampon is a traction device attached to the base of your boot to aid secure travel on snow or ice-covered terrain.
-There are different types of crampons for different uses and it is important that the crampons you purchase are both designed for the job you want them to do and compatible with your boots.
+Crampons are essential kit for exploring Scotland's mountains when they're covered by snow or ice.
+A crampon is a traction device attached to the base of your boot to aid travel in winter conditions.
+There are different types of crampons for different uses.
+They're an important investment, so make sure you buy wisely and get something designed for the job you want them to do and compatible with your boots.

-C1 – Flexible Crampons.
 Designed for walking on moderately angled snow and ice.
 They normally have 10 or 12 points but may not have any forward-facing front points.
 The front and heel sections are connected by a flexible metal strip and use either a fully strapped or flexible plastic cradle/strap combination for attachment.
-Compatible with a B1 rated boot – see Boots page for details of boot ratings.

-C2 – Articulated Crampons.
 These usually have 10 downward-facing and 2 forward-facing points and are hinged below the instep.
 Attachment is with cradle/strap or (more commonly) cradle/heel-clip combination.
-Compatible with a B2 rated boot.

-C3 – Rigid Crampons.
 Also known as technical crampons, these are a rigid construction (usually 12 point) and designed for use on steep ice.
-Compatible with a B3 rated boot.

 Always carry crampons when there is snow on the hills, even if you think you may not need to use them.
 Wear crampons whenever your boots don't create steps in the snow easily and remember to put them on before getting onto ground where you would be insecure without them.
 Accidents can occur as a direct result of crampons coming loose.
 Avoid wearing baggy trousers on which crampons can snag and beware of anything hanging down from your waist.